Interlude Woman 2012 Eau de Parfum

 Interlude Woman (Eau de Parfum) by Amouage

-Interlude Woman (Eau de Parfum) is a popular perfume by Amouage for women and was released in 2012.
+A perfume by Amouage for women, released in 2012.
 The scent is spicy-woody.
-Projection and longevity are above-average.
+The longevity is above-average.
 It is being marketed by Sabco Group / Oman Perfumery.
-Pronunciation

 Main accords